Baiqi-Li/doc/quality_checking_internal_benchmark.md

 - Keep explanations concise but informative

 ## 5. Mark "Needs Revision"
-- After identifying a problem and adding a suggestion, please check the **"Needs Revision"** box for that video pair.
+- After identifying a problem and adding suggestions, please check the **"Needs Revision"** box for that video pair.

 ---